tcaddy/stacey/README.md

 See <http://staceyapp.com> and <http://html5boilerplate.com/> for more detailed usage information.

+## twitter_anywhere branch of tcaddy fork

+This uses Twitter @Anywhere javascript library, which let's users stay on your site, while interacting with Twitter.

+You should edit content/_shared.txt and change the Twitter account name and API key.

+The left side navigation includes your Twitter username with hovercard.

+There is also a sample Twitter content folder which will get your recent Tweets and apply hovercard to all Twitter account names in those Tweets.

+User's without Javascript will get degraded content that is probably 'good enough' to let them find you on Twitter.

 ## Copyright/License

 Copyright (c) 2009 Anthony Kolber.
 See `LICENSE` for details.